 The 2014 Incentive Plan gives the Board the flexibility to set annual retainers based on a fixed number of shares of common stock, a fixed amount of cash, or a combination of shares of common stock and cash.
-In late 2020, based on peer company data provided by FW Cook, the Nominating and Corporate Governance Committee recommended and the Board approved 2021 annual retainers in the amount of (a) \$224,000 payable in shares of common stock and \$160,000 payable in cash (or in shares of common stock at the election of the Chairman of the Board) for the independent Chairman of the Board, and (b) \$140,000 payable in shares of common stock and \$100,000 payable in cash (or in shares of common stock at the election of each director) for each other non-employee director.
+In late 2020, based on peer company data provided by FW Cook, the Nominating and Corporate Governance Committee recommended and the Board approved 2021 annual retainers in the amount of (a) \$224,000 payable in shares of common stock and \$160,000 payable in cash (or in shares of common stock at the election of the Chairman of the Board, and (b) \$140,000 payable in shares of common stock and \$100,000 payable in cash (or in shares of common stock at the elector) for each other non-employee director.